Broken Access Control (BAC). This test checks for improper access controls measures allowing users to perform actions beyond their permissions.

 Rename proxy-external to proxy-bright.

 Add a newproxy-domainsoptional flag - can be used with either proxy-target or proxy.
-Accepts a comma-separated list of domains to be proxied.
-Domains not in the list will not be proxied.
+Accepts a space-separated list of domains to be proxied.
+Only domains in the list will be proxied.

 Run a scan with projects Entrypoints - Added support for running scans with project-level Entrypoints via the CLI.
 There are two new options available: